femboypig/brew/contributing.md

-# Contributing to Brew
+# Contributing to Intelligence

-Thank you for your interest in contributing to brew!
+Thank you for your interest in contributing to Intelligence!
 This document provides guidelines and instructions for contributing to this project.

 ## Code of Conduct